LegendaryGuard/BFP/README.md

 - [ ] Bind key to toggle speed (ki boost).
 HINT: HASTE POWERUP
 - [x] ~~Replace ammo to ki energy stamina~~
 - [x] ~~Third person traceable crosshair~~
-- [ ] Make ki energy regeneration, ki use, attacks, charging balance as indicated on the old docs
+- [ ] Make ki energy regeneration, ki use, attacks, charging balance indicated on old docs
-- [ ] Powerlevel and Power Tiers as indicated on the old docs
+- [ ] Powerlevel and Power Tiers indicated on old docs
 - [ ] Hit Stun (makes player can't move, attack, block or charge)
 - [ ] Power Struggles (when two beam attacks collide)
-- [ ] Blocking (consumes ki energy, transfers all damage to ki instead of health, deflect missile attacks, more info on the old doc)
+- [ ] Blocking (consumes ki energy, transfers all damage to ki instead of health, deflect missile attacks, more info on old docs)
 - [ ] Short-Range Teleport (when pressing 2 times left or right)
 - [ ] Transformations (related to Power Tiers)
 - [ ] Attacksets (configurable for cfgs)
 - [ ] Skin Config File (explosionModel, explosionShader, missileRotation, missileShader, ... look old docs about that.
 "Custom plugin models")
 - [ ] Playable third person mode and first person vis mode (add the options in the UI Setup menu)
-- [ ] Cvars as described on the old doc
+- [ ] Cvars as described on old docs
 - [ ] Last Man Standing gamemode
 - [ ] Survival gamemode
 - [ ] 6 different selectable characters, each with 5 attacks (can be referenced to some previous tasks)